-- Treatment vaccines for immunotherapy are different from the ones that we take to prevent disease.
-With immunotherapy cancer vaccines, your immune system is boosted to respond better to cancer and work harder to fight it.
+- Immunotherapy cancer vaccines where your immune system is boosted to respond better to cancer & work harder to fight it.

 - Immune system modulators enhance the body’s immune response against cancer.
-Depending on the approach, the modulators will affect specific parts of the immune system, or your entire system more generally.
+Depending on the treatment design, modulators can affect specific parts of your immune system or in its entirety.